 Full Dentures

-Full dentures or complete dentures are artificial teeth that replace all of your teeth.
-They are removable, so they need to be custom-made to ensure a tight fit.Â
+Complete dentures are artificial teeth that replace all of your teeth.
+They are removable, so they must be custom-made to ensure a tight fit.

 The Cost of Full Dentures